About the undergraduate program

 Bachelor of Science in Computer Science

-The Department of Computer Science awards a Bachelor of Science Degree in Computer Science to over 200 graduates each year.
-This major provides a comprehensive foundation preparing students for a wide variety of computing careers.
+The Department of Computer Science awards a Bachelor of Science Degree in Computer Science to over 300 graduates each year.
+The Computer Science Major provides a comprehensive foundation preparing students for a wide variety of computing careers.
 The list of courses required for the major and a suggested timetable are provided in the degree checksheet:

 5-Year Accelerated BS/MS Program